aditishenoy/100-days-of-code/R2-log.md

 ### Day 10: July 22
 R2D10 - Spent time with practicing some DS algorithms and prepped for coding interview questions today. https://www.interviewcake.com/table-of-contents … is a lovely resource summarising some basics #100DaysOfCode

+### Day 11: July 24
+R2D11 - I'm probably late to the party but just came across the beauty of @GoogleColab today!
+So grateful for this beautiful resource.
+Spent today exploring! #100DaysOfCode